Exchange student, teacher with "lust for life" among those killed in Texas shooting

 An exchange student from Pakistan and a substitute teacher with a "lust for life" were among those killed after a 17-year-old gunman allegedly opened fire at a Texas high school Friday morning, killing 10 people before surrendering, family members and officials said.

+Two teachers and eight students were killed in the shooting, the school district said.

+Those killed were identified by officials as teachers Glenda Perkins and Cynthia Tisdale; as well as Kimberly Vaughan; Shana Fisher; Angelique Ramirez; Christian Riley Garcia; Jared Black; Sabika Sheikh; Christopher Jake Stone; Aaron Kyle McLeod.

-Cynthia Tisdale, who was substitute teaching at the high school and went back to work about a year and a half ago after her husband was diagnosed with cancer, was among those killed, her sister-in-law, Pamela Tisdale, said.
-Cynthia Tisdale was a mother of three and had eight grandchildren, she said.
+Tisdale was substitute teaching at the high school and went back to work about a year and a half ago after her husband was diagnosed with cancer, her sister-in-law Pamela Tisdale said.
+Cynthia Tisdale was a mother of three and had eight grandchildren, she added.

 Tisdale's niece, Leia Olinde, told the Associated Press that Tisdale was like a mother to her and helped her shop for wedding dresses last year.
 "She helped me put it on, she helped fix my hair," Olinde said through tears.